Blueberry Mojito Kombucha

 Anyways, making your own buch is a lot of fun, especially because you are able to experiment with whatever flavors you want.
 I chose a blueberry mint combo to start and it turned out to be really light and refreshing, not to mention pretty.

 With that I hope I can inspire a few of you to give kombucha a try!
 And if you want to try brewing your own, don’t be afraid to buy your SCOBY online. :)

 Cheers to healthy guts!

-- Next combine the blueberry mixture with the 64 ounces of kombucha in a large jar or container and stir together.
-Then pour it into separate kombucha bottles, distributing the pulp evenly amongst each.
+Next combine the blueberry mixture with the 64 ounces of kombucha in a large jar or container and stir together.
+Pour it into separate kombucha bottles, distributing the pulp evenly amongst each.
 Tightly seal the bottles and place in a dark, warm place for 2-4 days to allow it to go through a secondary fermentation.